laravel/docs/eloquent.md

     use Illuminate\Database\Eloquent\Model;

-    class User extends Model
+    class Flight extends Model
     {
         /**
-         * Scope a query to only include users of a given type.
+         * Scope a query to only include flights of a given type.
          *
          * @param \Illuminate\Database\Eloquent\Builder $query
          * @param mixed $type